In the hustle and movement of an evolving world, the individual quest can be seen everywhere.

 - Reduce feelings of anger and aggression

-Meditation is known to reduce unnatural levels of cortisol–the chemical hormone associated with stress.
+Meditation is also known to reduce unnatural levels of cortisol — the chemical hormone associated with stress.
 By calming the mind through daily meditation, inner peace is not only a state of mind, but also a strong reflection of one’s state of health and well-being.

 Meditation for Inner Peace

 Inspired by Buddhist Zen Master Thich Nhat Hanh, peace begins with the self before it can be emanated outward and shared as a community, nation, and globe.
 Peace meditation is finding individual peace of mind.

-A few minutes of daily practice will help you approach each moment of your life from a state of enhanced calm, allowing you to assume a position of emotional stability in the face of many different situations you will confront.
+A few minutes of daily practice will help you approach each moment of your life from a state of calm, allowing you to assume a position of emotional stability in the face of many different situations you will confront.

 Meditation in the morning will help you remain peaceful throughout the entire day by leaving your mind fresh and clear.
-It brings us back into the moment where anything possible is only available now.
-This brings a deep sense of stability and content.
+It brings you back into the moment where anything possible is only available now.
+This brings a deep sense of natural flow, serenity, and content.

 Here are some easy ways to practice meditation for inner peace:

 Bring the Mind and Body Into a State of Balance

 Find a peaceful place of silence and solitude.
-Prepare the mind to become still by getting comfortable.
+Prepare your mind to become still by getting comfortable.
 Sit with your legs crossed as comfortably as you can, or place the soles of your feet together with your knees pointing outward.